-Where did my story of my Pen and Paper begin?
+When the story of my Pen and Paper began

 The story of my pen and paper commenced when I learned to hold a pencil.
 It disappeared somewhere in-between, then re-emerged; because, good ideas never die, they sleep for just a night.

 Traces of my writing skills continued to pop up at different stages of my life.
 After high school, I published articles in a magazine (The Nairobi Observer) and made money from copy-sales.
 Before completion of my bachelors degree program, I published poems in an Anthology (Boundless Voices: Poems from Kenya) and worked as a news reporter and features writer for a national daily publisher.